Months of QA, completed in hours with OwlityAI.

 Trend 3: Shift-left testing powered by AI

-Shift to the left is one of the most significant software testing trends.
+Shift to the left is one of the most significant software testing trends shaping how QA fits into the development life cycle today.
 It’s when the testing stage performs earlier in the development life cycle.

 And Artificial Intelligence plays a crucial role in the popularisation of this approach.
 AI models analyze code during development, predict potential vulnerabilities, and generate relevant test cases even before a module is complete.